Diane Keaton

 Diane Keaton's Personal Life

 At the start of her acting career, Diane Keaton had multiple relationships with high-profile figures in the film industry.
-One of her initial admirers was Woody Allen, who was struck by Diane's brilliant sense of humor.
+One of her early admirers was Woody Allen, who was captivated by Diane's brilliant sense of humor.
 Keaton and Allen lived together for a while, but by the time their first movie was released in 1972, their relationship had become purely professional.
 Allen remains one of the actress's closest friends today.

 Diane Keaton with Woody Allen